gunleik/3commas-tools/README.md

 ## Nice to know
 * In 3c-bot-stats: "Stop: None" means that this is an active deal.
 * The use of paper account or real account is set globally on you account, so to use this scripts on paper account, go to 3commas web console and click paper account there.
 Then the script will automatically use the paper account and vice versa.

+## Changelog
+* 2021-06-13: paper close script; confirm the deal is paper before closing
+* 2021-06-13: rebalancing script; if asset is not already in your wallet the script will now do the initial buy of it
+* 2021-06-13: readme; removed windows binary, this will not be updated... please install python and run from command line

 ## Additional API info:
 * https://github.com/3commas-io/3commas-official-api-docs